top of page

 Tot Lot

-Access Pass: An annual or drop-in access pass for all program participants and their families is required for registration into HPNC and on-site partner programs.
-This will aid in building security and communication.
+Access Pass: A Family Access Pass for all program participants and their families is required for registration into HPNC and on-site partner programs.
 A Family Pass includes all individuals living in one household and registered under the same family profile.
-Fees will recur annually and will be applied at the first check out of each renewal period.
-Financial assistance is available: hpnclub.org/financial-aid.
+Monthly installments available at $10/month.

 What is Tot Lot?
 Tot Lot offers opportunities for children ages birth to 5 years to experience the world outside their home with their caregiver.
 Hosted outdoors or in our expansive gym, children have access to mats, riding toys, play structures, balls, and open-ended building materials.
 A separate area is available for non-walking children to safely play, explore, and observe.